gnss-sdr/geniuss-place/_posts/2016-07-08-gnss-signals.md

 of BeiDou’s Interface Control Document (ICD), a 77-page document that included details of the navigation message, including parameters of the satellite almanacs and ephemerides that were missing from a “test version” of the ICD released exactly one year before.
-One year later, Version 2.0 was released, and version 2.1 followed in November 2016[^Beidou].
+One year later cersion 2.0 was released, and version 2.1 followed in November 2016[^Beidou].
 The wonderful Navipedia keeps track of [BeiDou status](http://www.navipedia.net/index.php/BeiDou_Future_and_Evolutions){:target="_blank"}.

 ![BeiDou Logo](http://www.gpsworld.com/wp-content/uploads/2013/01/BeiDou-Logo.png){:height="250px" width="250x"}{: .align-left} On December, 2012, the China Satellite Navigation Office released the official logo of the BeiDou system, the design of which incorporates the